Both regulators blinked · the gap sits exactly where the agents live

 SR 26-2 replaces SR 11-7 after fifteen years; the biggest operational change is that annual revalidation is out and risk-based oversight tied to model materiality is in.

-excludes simple arithmetic calculations such as those in spreadsheets, as well as deterministic rule-based processes and software, from the definition of a model.
+The new guidance excludes simple arithmetic calculations such as those in spreadsheets, as well as deterministic rule-based processes and software, from the definition of a model.

 Anyone who has lived through an exam where end-user spreadsheets got dragged into the model inventory will recognise why that matters.